Getting started with Renesas: RX65N Envision Kit (RPBRX65N)

 The provided Embedded Wizard Build Environment for RX65N Envision Kit contains everything you need to create, compile, link and flash an Embedded Wizard UI application for the Renesas RX65N target.
 After unpacking, you will find the following subdirectories and files:

 •StartGccBuildEnvironment.bat - This script file is provided to start a windows command line to build your GUI applications for the target.
-Don't forget to set the path of your installed compiler and flash tool.
+Don't forget to set the path of your installed compiler.

 •\Application - This folder contains ready-to-use projects to compile and link an Embedded Wizard generated UI application.
 They are used for all provided examples and they can be used to build your own UI applications.